madeirasquared/shanti-mathias/writing.md

 [Inside an exclusive, chaotic, painful NFT party](https://thespinoff.co.nz/summer-2022/31-12-2022/inside-an-exclusive-chaotic-painful-nft-party) Would NOT recommend attending an NFT party!

+_stories I really love and think are important_
+[The 'third world' isn't the bogeyman New Zealand media and politicians make it out to be](https://thespinoff.co.nz/media/26-05-2023/the-third-world-isnt-the-bogeyman-new-zealand-seems-to-think-it-is) Using 'third world' in a derogatory way goes to show how ignorant it is to assume that places where brown people live are bad.
+See also [Dileepa Foneska's examination](https://businessdesk.co.nz/article/economy/nz-and-third-world-lessons-for-politicians-and-businesspeople) of what Aotearoa can learn from the 'third world' for BusinessDesk.
+Mostly I wrote this because hearing 'third world' on the radio every second morning makes me feel like I'm losing my mind.

+[If there was a disaster next week, where would you go for food?](https://thespinoff.co.nz/kai/20-03-2024/if-there-was-a-disaster-next-week-where-would-you-go-for-food) Loved doing lots of reporting for this, talking to food rescue organisations and academics and having to think about climate disaster in practical terms.

+[New Zealand isn't doing enough to fund climate action.
+This is how we know](https://thespinoff.co.nz/politics/13-09-2024/new-zealand-isnt-doing-enough-to-fund-climate-action-this-is-how-we-know) The journalist's curse is that you read some bland report about cliamte funding and then discover that it is interesting and important and the details seriously matter

+[From fish to flour to feta, snow feeds us all](https://thespinoff.co.nz/kai/10-07-2024/from-fish-to-flour-to-feta-snow-feeds-us-all) Figuring out how to conect these ideas about snowmelt and crops was quite difficult but I'm glad that I managed to pull it together.

+[Sinking lids and rising profits: the problem with pokies](https://thespinoff.co.nz/society/25-06-2024/sinking-lids-and-rising-profits-the-problem-with-pokies) Tfw you think 'hey did that new policy a council put in place a few years ago actually work?'

+[Supermarkets know everything about you, from your gender to your license plate number.
+Do you care?](https://thespinoff.co.nz/society/25-03-2024/supermarkets-know-everything-from-your-gender-to-licence-plate-number-do-you-care) Surveillance is so normal and yet we must question it, must try to keep noticing it.

+[Why so many nurses move to New Zealand and don't plan to stick around](https://thespinoff.co.nz/society/12-07-2024/why-so-many-nurses-move-to-new-zealand-but-dont-plan-to-stick-around) Some of the same ground as my Indian international students story: people act within immigration settings in particular ways, and yet the consequences are so unpredictable.

 **creative writing**

 _essays_

 [I grew up riding trains across India](https://thespinoff.co.nz/society/19-02-2023/the-sunday-essay-i-grew-up-riding-trains-across-india)

 [What I learned - and didn't learn - from four years of homeschooling](https://thespinoff.co.nz/society/10-10-2024/what-i-learned-and-didnt-learn-from-four-years-of-home-education) Aka what was Shanti's childhood like?
 Kinda unusual but also great!

 [Knots](https://www.starlingmag.com/issue-9/shanti-mathias), published in Starling Magazine.